 What if the connection leaks?

 Lokring’s patented design assures significantly less leakage in its connections (virtually none) than in welded joints.
 However, if necessary, a Lokring™ fitting can be cut out and replaced.
 With our patented design, slip-fitting another fitting of longer length or installing a “T” is no problem.
 In addition, stainless steel and microalloyed steel fittings can be back-welded.
-Contact your authorized Lokring sales and service representative for specific back-welding procedures.
+Contact your authorized Lokring sales and service representative for support.

 NOTE: Repair couplings, made without a center pipe stop, make repairs easier when pipes cannot be easily moved.